 Remove the breasts, legs and wings from the duck so you have four decent portions plus the wings.
 Heat a large heavy-based frying pan over medium to high heat.
 Cook the duck skin side down for 5 to 6 minutes until skin is crisp, then on the other side for 2-3 minutes, or until all the fat has rendered off.
 Once cooked, place in a deep saucepan and set aside.

 Pour all but 2 tbsp of the duck fat off and keep it (see Note below).
 Add the garlic and ginger to the frying pan and cook gently till soft, then add to the pan with the duck.
 Add the orange juice, fish sauce, star anise, chillies, lemongrass and season with black pepper.
-Simmer gently for 1 hour and 30 mins.
+Simmer gently for an hour or until duck is tender.

 Remove duck and set aside, skim off any excess fat from the sauce then bring to a boil and simmer vigorously until reduced and concentrated in flavour.
 Mix cornflour with 1 tsp of water, mix into sauce and simmer for a further minute.
 Recipe can be made ahead to this point.